AdobeDocs/campaign-classic.en/help/workflow/using/deduplication-merge.md

 * Keep the most recent name (first name and last name fields),
 * Keep the most recent mobile phone,
 * Keep the oldest phone number,
+* All fields in a group must be non-null to be eligible for the final record.

 ## Activating the Merge functionality {#activating-merge}